 Towering above Kyoto to the northwest is Mount Hieizan, considered one of the most important holy mountains in Japan.
 At the peak, what once began as an outcast group of hermits living in huts a more than a millennia ago has grown into one of Japan's most impressive temple complexes.
 From their seat of power above the clouds, the monks at Hieizan had a hand not only in Kyoto's religious affairs, but political ones as well.
 These warrior monks even took up arms against the city and rival temples before themselves meeting a violent fate.
 Hieizan is the finest lookout point in all of Kansai, with expansive views in all directions that will leave you awestruck.

 Despite the prominence of Mt.
 Hieizan over the Kyoto skyline, it's not a major destination for foreign tourists.
 Getting to the summit can be a daunting task, with numerous transportation transfers required, several routes up the mountain, and a variety of confusing and somewhat expensive tickets.
 Knowing the best route to get the most out of your experience is key to fully exploring what the mountain has to offer.
-At Kyoto Tours, we handle all transportation arrangements, while also offering you a choice of how you want to experience Kyoto's most impressive destination.
+At KyoTours Japan, we handle all transportation arrangements and make sure you make the most of your time atop this sacred peak.

 ***Because of unpredictable weather and transportation closures, this tour may not be available during winter.
 Please contact us for updated availability.***